Wednesday, 22 December 2010

 Plagiarism: Making notes from papers during your research

-However, when you return to your notes some days, or weeks, later you may have forgotten you have copied word-for-word from the paper and think your notes are all your own work and hence can be used directly in your write-up.
-The result is, you plagiarise.
+However, when you return to your notes some days or weeks later, you may forget you have copied word-for-word from the paper and think your notes are all your own work and, hence, can be used directly in your write-up.
+The result is that you plagiarise.

 Plagiarism: timelines and historical events from text books